Double Your Impact for a Child In Foster Care

 Why Your Gift Matters

-Every child deserves someone who listens, understands, and makes sure their best interest is at the forefront of every decision.
+Every child deserves to have someone like Lauren who listens, understands, and makes sure their best interests are at the forefront of every decision.

 Consistency in the Midst of Change